Church Replanting and Revitalization

 FIRST QUARTER | FOCUS: THE SHEPHERD

-Before practices, the priority is the heart and character of the shepherd.
-The goal of this first quarter is to assess and pursue health, family, and calling of those shepherding God’s flock.
+The goal is to assess and pursue health, family, and calling of those shepherding God’s flock.

 SECOND QUARTER | FOCUS: LEADERSHIP DEVELOPMENT